Introduction to mlad - a Weibull survival model

 streg 207 33

 • Using ml with a d0 evaluator takes 2 hours and 43 minutes.
 Part of the reason it takes so long is due the likelihood program having to be called 3208 times.
-This is due to the numeric differentiation for all 22 parameters in the model.
+This is due to the numeric differentiation being required for all 22 parameters in the model.

 • Supplying the same likelihood, but now in Python using mlad leads to the model being fitted in 52 seconds, a dramatic improvement.
 Most of speed gains is due to fewer program calls, the likelihood function is only called 22 times.
 This is because there are now functions to derive the gradient vector and Hessian matrix rather than using numerical differentiation.

 • The maths to derive the gradient and Hessian matrix for a Weibull model is fairly simple, so in this case writing a d2 evaluator for ml is simple (see here).
 The model fits in 136 seconds.
 Note this is still slower than mlad.
-The reason for this is that the Python functions are compiled using the XLA compiler and able to access multiple processors (I am using an 8 core computer with 2 threads per core).
+The reason for this is that the Python functions are compiled using the XLA compiler and able to access multiple processors (I am using a 12 core computer with 2 threads per core).

 • As the log-likelihood in this case can be expressed in linear form, i.e. we can sum the log-likelihood contribution for each row to give the total log-likelihood, a lf0 evaluator can be used.
 This fits much faster than d0 at 281 seconds.